amandaparks/amandaparks.github.io/_posts/2020-07-31-a-new-main-quest.md

 People… *check* <br />
 Doing good in the world… *check!* <br />

+I needed to find out more about this industry.

 \*Cue montage of me researching for days into all the amazing ways VR and AR are being used in social enterprise around the world.*

 ![woman on computer gif](https://media.giphy.com/media/MgX8LzWrA6dgY/giphy.gif)

+* Chronic pain management
+* Anxiety and depression
+* Overcoming fears
+* Reducing loneliness and isolation
+* Physical rehabilitation
+* Meditation and relaxation
+* Immersive storytelling

 This is it!
 This is what I want to do next.